Sleep ScienceFeb 16, 20266 min read

 In 2017, researchers at Rush University Medical Center coined the term Orthosomnia — a preoccupation with achieving perfect sleep data that actually disrupts sleep.
 The study found patients who were so fixated on their tracker data that it triggered anxiety at bedtime, creating a self-defeating cycle.

 Since then, the proliferation of consumer sleep trackers — from Apple Watch to Oura Ring to Whoop — has only amplified the problem.
 A 2023 meta-analysis in the Journal of Clinical Sleep Medicine estimated that up to 30% of regular sleep tracker users exhibit some degree of sleep-related anxiety tied to their device data.
+If this anxiety repeats every night, learn how to break the cycle of sleep anxiety.

 Why Scores Alone Are Not Enough